basho/basho_docs/source/languages/en/riak/dev/using/commit-hooks.md

 }
 ```

 Post-commit hooks can be implemented in Erlang only, which is described in more detail under [[Advanced Commit Hooks]].
-The reason for this restriction is that Javascript cannot call Erlang code and, thus, is prevented from doing anything useful.
+The reason for this restriction is that Javascript cannot call Erlang code and is thus prevented from doing anything useful in Riak.
 Post-commit hooks use the same function reference syntax as pre-commit hooks.

-{{#2.0.0-}}
-See [[Advanced MapReduce]] for steps to define your own pre-defined Javascript named functions.
-{{/2.0.0-}}

 ## Pre-Commit Hooks

 ### API & Behavior

-Pre-commit hook functions should take a single argument: the `riak_object` being modified.
+Pre-commit hook functions should take a single argument: the Riak object (`riak_object`) being modified.
 Remember that deletes are also considered "writes," so pre-commit hooks will be fired when a delete occurs.
 Hook functions will need to inspect the object for the `X-Riak-Deleted` metadata entry to determine when a delete is occurring.

 Erlang pre-commit functions are allowed three possible return values:

 - A `riak_object` --- This can be either the same object passed to the function or an updated version.
-This allows hooks to modify the object before they are written.
+This allows hooks to modify the object before the hooks are written.
-- `fail` --- The atom `fail` will cause Riak to fail the write and send a `403 Forbidden` along with a generic error message about why the write was blocked.
+- `fail` --- The atom `fail` will cause Riak to fail the write and send a `403 Forbidden` message along with a generic error message about why the write was blocked.
 - `{fail, Reason}` --- The tuple `{fail, Reason}` will cause the same behavior as when `fail` is used, with the addition of `Reason` used as the error text.

 Errors that occur when processing Erlang pre-commit hooks will be reported in the `sasl-error.log` file with lines that start with `problem invoking hook`.